I am currently in bad situation. The OS has been corrupted while upgrading to High Sierra.

 After recovering data from the unbootable APFS encrypted volume, you can now fix APFS encrypted volume not bootable issue without worrying about data loss.

-Solution 1: Use Disk Utility in Recovery Mode
+Solution 1: Use Disk Utility in macOS Recovery mode

 Step 2: From the macOS Utilities menu, select Disk Utility.